 The Founder Institute recommends that enrolled Founders incorporate a company in the United States, using the documents below when they incorporate in Delaware.
 Incorporation in the United States is three to five times faster and requires less than half the capital than incorporating in Mexico.
 The company will then set-up a Mexican branch, which is explained at the bottom of this page.

-The following document is the Form of a Warrant in the United States that you will need to issue for your company to join the Bonus Pool.
+The following document is the Form of a Warrant in the United States that you will need to issue for your company to join the Bonus Pool and graduate from the Founder Institute.
 The majority of the Warrant value held by the Institute is for the benefit of Semester participants.
 The Warrant also provides Founders with protections against undesired terminations.

 The following document is the Form of Board Consent in the United States that is required for you company to issue the Warrant above.